emaphp/eMapper/README.md

 ------------

 <br/>
-***eMapper*** is a PHP library aimed to provide a simple, powerful and highly customizable data mapping tool.
+*eMapper* is a PHP library aimed to provide a simple, powerful and highly customizable data mapping tool.
 It comes with some interesting features like:

 - **Customized mapping**: Results can be mapped to a desired type through mapping expressions.
 - **Indexation and Grouping**: Lists can be indexed or grouped together by a column value.
 - **Custom types**: Developers can design their own types and custom type handlers.
 - **Cache providers**: Obtained data can be stored in cache using APC or Memcache.
-- **Dynamic SQL**: Queries can contain Dynamic SQL clauses writted in eMacros.
+- **Dynamic SQL**: Queries can contain Dynamic SQL clauses writted in *eMacros*.

 <br/>